10 Ways I Keep Stress and Anxiety at Bay

 Essential oils have been used for centuries to combat stress, anxiety, and depression, among many other conditions.
 I buy mine online at Edens Garden, but thare are many other reputable distributors who sell them.

 Some essential oils known for their calming effects:

 - Dilute a few drops in water in an oil diffuser.
 Let the diffuser run continually overnight or for a few hours at a time throughout the day.

 - Place a few drops on your wrist or behind your ears.

-- Add a few drops to your home-made face or body moisturizer.
+- Add a few drops to your home-made skin moisturizer.

 - Keep a portable diffuser in your purse and in your desk drawer at work.
 Just take a few sniffs when you're feeling stressed.

-- Dilute in a spray bottle to use as an air freshener.
+- Dilute it in a spray bottle to use as an air freshener.